-- Whether you identify yourself as an employee of the college or not, think carefully about how much personal information you want to make public and make sure your profile and the information you post reflects how you want them to see you both personally and professionally. - It is recommended that you apply the highest privacy settings and regularly review them, as the website may alter the setting without your knowledge. - Ensure that anything you post is in accordance with the college's IT acceptable use policy, and your code of conduct. - Be aware that inappropriate or derogatory comments about colleagues, Governors, parents or children could potentially lead to gross misconduct, which could ultimately result in dismissal.
+- Whether you identify yourself as an employee of the college or not, think carefully about how much personal information you want to make public and make sure your profile and the information you post reflects how you want them to see you both personally and professionally. - It is recommended that you apply the highest privacy settings and regularly review them, as the website may alter the setting without your knowledge. - Ensure that anything you post is in accordance with the college's E-Safety Policy / Acceptable Use Policy (AUP) and your code of conduct. - Be aware that inappropriate or derogatory comments about colleagues, Governors, parents or children could potentially lead to gross misconduct, which could ultimately result in dismissal.